danielforgacs/NukeDoctor/README.md

 Tool that rewrites nuke scripts that take too long to open or even crash.
-This tool probably does not fix the issue itself, but helps identifying the node that causes the issue.
+This tool probably does not fix the issue itself, but helps identifying the node that causes it.
 The tool does not touch the original file.
-It saves a new one next to it with the name postfixed: ".doctored".
+It saves a new one next to it with the name postfixed: `.doctored`.

 ### usage example:
 ```